-Providing supervision during daily consulting can be challenging for a supervisor.
+Providing ad hoc or ‘as needed’ supervision during daily consulting can be challenging for a supervisor.
 While simple questions can often be answered over the phone, others will require you to leave your consultation and visit the registrar’s room to interact with them and their patient.
-It’s important that you have enough time available for this in your appointment schedule so your own consulting is not significantly impacted and you’re available when called.
+It’s important that you have enough time available for this in your appointment schedule, so your own consulting is not significantly impacted and you’re available when called.
 If your registrar perceives that you’re not available or that their calling you is a burden, they may not call when they should.
 This can jeopardise patient safety.
-Clarifying your expectations for the registrar early and often will help alleviate this risk.

-In considering how you should alter your schedule, it’s worth noting that the frequency of calls is highest early in the term, especially GPT1, and decreases as your registrar gains confidence and competence.
-As a guide, by the middle of GPT1, on average, a registrar calls their supervisor for help twice per consulting session.
+In considering how you should alter your schedule, it’s worth noting that the frequency of calls is highest early in the term and decreases as your registrar gains confidence and competence.
+As a guide, by the middle of the term, on average, a registrar calls their supervisor for help twice per consulting session.

 When called into the room your task is to ensure safe patient care while not undermining the relationship between your registrar and their patient.
 The patient should be left feeling confident to return to the registrar for future care.
 While this usually means it isn’t the time to quiz your registrar about their knowledge, much can still be learnt and taught if you each share your reasoning by ‘thinking aloud’.
 It’s worthwhile explaining the ‘thinking aloud’ approach to your registrar when the patient is present, as it may be significantly different from their supervisory interactions in hospitals.